If you’re in commercial real estate, you’ve likely heard the term “bank owned properties” at some point or another. But what exactly are they?

 A quick Google search will demonstrate how scarce your options are.
 However, you can still find foreclosed land for commercial investments if you know where to look—we’ve included a section of the best below.

-LandCentral.com look to simplify the land buying process, priding themselves on the headache-free approach of, “No realtors, no paperwork, no hassle.”
+LandCentral.com looks to simplify the land buying process, priding themselves on the headache-free approach of, “No realtors, no paperwork, no hassle.”

-Specializing in land for sale, the team behind the platform have over 20 years’ experience sourcing and selling land, and provide extensive details and guidance on purchasing each plot.
+The team behind the platform specializes in land for sale and has over 20 years’ experience sourcing and selling land.
+This allows them to provide extensive details and guidance on purchasing each plot.

 In addition, LandCentral.com has a dedicated section on foreclosed land.
 They post an extensive, monthly list of foreclosed land for sale – which you can subscribe to in order to receive notifications as soon as the latest plots hit the market.